weaviate/weaviate-io/_posts/blog/2022-10-04-How-to-Choose-a-Sentence-Transformer-from-Hugging-Face.md

 Not too long ago, Deep Learning models were typically differentiated based on architectural decisions.
 For example, ResNet differs from DenseNet based on how frequently they implement skip connections between layers.
 Fast forward to today, the Deep Learning community has fallen in love with attention layers and the transformer network architecture.
 Transformers mostly differ between encoder, decoder, and encoder-decoder designs.
 They additionally vary at the level of details such as the number of layers and hidden dimension sizes.
 However, the consideration of these kinds of details is mostly a thing of the past thanks to the beauty of the Hugging Face transformers library and the success of this particular model architecture.
 These details can generally be summarized into the “parameter count” metric, of which most sentence transformers contain about 22 million parameters.

 These days, neural nets differ from each other more so based on **what** they were trained on with respect to **data** -- as well as some subtleties with **how** they were trained, which we will save for a future article.
-This article will focus on 4 key dimensions of **data**:
+This article will focus on **4 key dimensions**:

 1. [Domain](#domain)
 2. [Task](#task)